-As a grower, you’ve likely read about increasing yield size by supplementing your crop’s feeding regimen with carbohydrates.
-You’ve probably also seen various carbohydrate supplements for plants on the shelves of your local hydro store.
+As a grower, you’ve likely read about maximizing yield size by supplementing your crop’s feeding regimen with carbohydrates.
+You’ve probably also seen on the shelves of your local hydro store various carbohydrate supplements for plants.
 And you may have even heard seasoned growers talk about the benefits of the simple carbs found in molasses.

 But what’s the real truth about carbohydrate supplementation for plants?
 Is there any actual benefit to using such supplements, and if so, what are the best carbs for your crop?

 In this article, we’ll dive deep into those questions and more.
 But first, let’s understand exactly what carbohydrates are and the roles they play in plant growth.